-All students register for this course in Fall quarter of their third year and meet weekly with an advanced student convener to review the bibliography provided by the JDP faculty.
+All students register for this course in fall quarter of their third year and meet weekly with an advanced student convener to review the bibliography provided by the JDP faculty.
 The bibliography (available on Portfolio) covers material from the course RLGN 4000 Theories and Methods in the Study of Religion and additional material that the faculty deems foundational for the study of religion from a variety of perspectives.
 One objective for the course is the integration of theoretical material from various classes and discussion of it in a more critical and sophisticated manner than when students first entered the Program.

 The convener, in consultation with students and examiners, will divide the bibliography into a schedule of weekly discussions, and may invite JDP faculty to participate in any sessions where class members deem such participation is desirable.
-The two faculty examiners meet with the convener and students at the beginning of the quarter so everyone has an opportunity to get to know one another and come to agreement on the date of the examination, general examination instructions (including the number of questions that will be on the examination and whether it will be open or closed book), whether sample questions are available and how to access them, whether examiners will attend any additional meetings and or recommend other JDP faculty to attend sessions to help review materials, and how students may contact the examiners if they have any questions about the materials or the examination.
+The two faculty examiners meet with the convener and students at the beginning of the quarter to meet, begin to get to know one another, and come to agreement about:

+- the date of the examination (in week 10 or finals week); - general examination instructions (including the number of questions that will be on the examination and how many of these students will be required to answer); - whether sample questions are available and how to access them; - whether examiners will attend any additional meetings and/or recommend other JDP faculty to attend specific sessions to help review materials; - how students may contact the examiners if they have any questions about the materials or the examination.

 The examination will be administered on the agreed upon date in a room arranged for by the JDP Program Manager.
+It is a 4-hour, closed book, no-notes examination.
 All students will take the examination in that room and the convener will proctor the examination so as to be able to address any examination issues that might arise during the examination period.

-Should an unforeseen interruption occur during the examination, such as student illness, safety or campus security alert, or internet failure, the convener and examiners will determine the best course of action for the immediate circumstance and will consult the JDP directors for approval or modification of any follow-up action before implementing it.
+Should an unforeseen interruption occur during the examination, such as student illness, safety or campus security alert, or internet failure, the convener and examiners will determine the best course of action for the immediate circumstance and will consult the JDP Directors for approval or modification of any follow-up action before implementing it.